Skip to content

 Current Classes

-Crank In and Spinning Day TBA
+Crank In and Spinning Day 1st Saturday each month

 Flatbed Machine Knitting Group meets the 4th Sunday of each month 1-3.